calincru/QML-Android-Demo/android/README.md

 building the **.apk** file to be deployed on Android devices or to **Google Play**.
 This is where the **androiddeployqt** tool is being called.
 To find more about it, check out the project's *tool* subdirectory.
-This file does not need to be changed in the most cases.
+This file does not usually need to be changed.

-- **AndroidManifest.xml.cmake** - each android application should provide a
+- **AndroidManifest.xml.cmake** - each android application should provide an
 AndroidManifest.xml file.
 To read more about it, the [Android's documentation](http://developer.android.com/guide/topics/manifest/manifest-intro.html) is pretty rich in details.
 What is interesting about our manifest file is that